Why Computer Makes Buzzing Noise When Scrolling

 To solve this problem, try replacing your computer’s power supply system with a higher-quality one.

-This is usually not a cause for concern, but if the noise is deafening or if it is accompanied by other problems such as graphical glitches or system crashes, it could be a sign of a problem with the graphics card.
+This is usually not a cause for concern, but if the noise is deafening or accompanied by other problems such as graphical glitches or system crashes, it could be a sign of a problem with the graphics card.

 Fix: